NoxuuLab/TropicoTimes/README.md

 - **Chart.js**: Utilized for graphing approval ratings and visualizing player impact.
 Learn more at [Chart.js](https://www.chartjs.org/).
 - **Phaser**: The game framework that powers the core mechanics of **Tropico Times**.

-## Acknowledgments

-Special thanks to [Isaac Pante](https://github.com/ipante) for his inspiring teachings which have greatly contributed to the development of this game.

-## References

-- Chart.js for graphing capabilities: [Chart.js](https://www.chartjs.org/)
-- Phaser